VirtualBrainLab/vbl-docs/source/about/vbl_manual.md

 ### Undergraduate research at UW

 Joining the VBL as a student is an opportunity to build applied technology while developing your skills as a programmer.
 As a member of a cutting-edge neuroscience laboratory at UW you will also learn a lot of neuroscience along the way.
-We pay all undergraduate researchers who join the VBL.
+We pay all undergraduate researchers who join the VBL at UW.
 Beacuse of this, there are limited spaces available.

 ### Software devs / Researchers

 The VBL does not have independent funding to pay researchers (graduate students, postdocs, or software engineers).
-If you have your own funding or you are interested in working together to apply for funding please get in touch.
+If you are interested in volunteering, have your own funding, or you are interested in working together to apply for funding, please get in touch!

 ## Mentoring

-All members of the VBL are responsible for ensuring the lab is a healthy environment for building cool things, challenging ourselves, and growing as researchers and developers.
+All members of the VBL are responsible for ensuring the lab is a healthy environment for building powerful tools, challenging ourselves, and growing as researchers and developers.

 Every member of the lab is expected to complete an individual development plan twice a year (every quarter for undergraduates).
 The IDP is a structured feedback process, designed to help identify both the achievements and challenges of the last year/quarter.
 The process has four steps: first, a self-reflection where you look back on your past goals and achievements and plan for the next period, second, a mentor-reflection where you receive external perspective as written comments, third, a one-on-one conversation about the whole document, and finally, a brief summary that you make to the lab.
 Both private and public IDP files are stored in Github repositories on the lab account.